Two railway workers die after being hit by train

 “There must now be a full investigation because it is simply not acceptable that in the 21st century people go out to work and end up losing their lives.

-“Our Network Rail members together with everyone else at the company do so much to keep our railways running smoothly.
+“Our Network Rail members, together with everyone else at the company, do so much to keep our railways running smoothly.
 They must be able to do this in a safe environment.

 “Safety on our railways is paramount and sadly, as today’s tragic events show, it can never be taken for granted.”